 This method succeeds if the OVF is syntactically valid and, by itself, without errors.
 The mere fact that this method returns successfully does not mean that VirtualBox supports all features requested by the appliance; this can only be examined after a call to interpret().

 '''

 IProgress IAppliance::write(

-[in] wstring format,

 '''